lyphrowny/BigData/github_api/methods.md

 ## git

 If one has a tarball of a repo, one also has .git directory with all the commits.
+(Not true, the tarball doesn't have .git dir)
 Don't want to support